bdecon/econ_data/bd_CPS/README.md

 * STATE - converstion of state FIPS code to two letter state abbreviation.
 * EDUC - Highest level of education obtained - Maps the educational categories to five groups: Less than high school, High school, Some college, Bachelor degree, Advanced degree.
 * WBHAO - race/ethnic group - Each observation is mapped to one of five racial/ethnic groups: White, Black, Hispanic, Asian, and Other.
 White is white non-Hispanic only, black is any black non-Hispanic, Asian is any Asian but not black and non-Hispanic, Other is Native American, Native Hawaiian, Pacific Islander, and other groups.
 Hispanic is someone of Hispanic ethncity of any race.
 * WBHAOM - race/ethnic group - white, non-Hispanic only, black, non-Hispanic only, Asian or Pacific Islander, non-Hispanic only, Native American, non-Hispanic only, persons of more than one racial group but non-Hispanic, and Hispanic, and race/ethnicity.
+Available 2003 onward, only.
 * MARRIED - binary variable equal to 1 if married and otherwise 0.
 * FORBORN - binary variable equal to 1 if born outside the US and otherwise 0.
 * EMP - binary variable equal to 1 if employed and otherwise 0.
 * SCHENR - binary variable equal to 1 if enrolled in high school, college, or university and otherwise 0.
 * PTECON - binary variable equal to 1 if usually part-time for economic reasons and otherwise 0.
 * PRNMCHLD - number of own children under age 18.
 * BASICWGT - weight equal to PWSSWGT before 1998 and PWCMPWGT after.
-The weight variables use the 2000-based revised weights for the years 2000-2002.
+The weight variables use the 2000-based revised weights for the years 2000-2002 and the December 2007 revised weights.

 ##### Long-term road map